 Looking at the above dyno, it’s clear that the Z900RS is more geared towards low-end and mid-range power, while the Z900 is more about top-end.
 The thing is, the Z900RS does sacrifice a lot of top-end for just a small mid-range gain.

 So you have to ask yourself: Where in the RPM band do you like to sit?
 Do you regularly go between 5-10K RPM at full throttle?
 If so, the Z900 is for you.

 That’s not the full story, either.
 Seeing they have the same basic engine block, it doesn’t take much to get a lot more power out of the basic Z900RS engine.
 You can do a few simple mods — an exhaust system, freer-flowing exhaust headers, velocity stacks, and a tune (which includes raising the rev limiter), and Ivan’s performance in the US can get a whopping 20% increase in power for 121hp at the rear wheel.
 Not bad.

 Another common complaint of the Z900RS is that it has a twitchy throttle stock.
 The fuelling is quite “on-off” at low throttle openings.
 This is, luckily, something that a tuner like Ivan’s Performance can tune out.
-Unfortunately, it seems like a must-do.
+Unfortunately, from anecdotal reports, it seems like a must-do.

 Riding position of the Z900 and Z900RS compared